Real Persistence Members, Real Results

 Five real Persistence members.
 Five real results.

-Every member transformation at Persistence Athletics has a different starting point.
-Some walked in with chronic lower back pain.
-Some came back from postpartum recovery.
-Some left a $250-a-month chain gym because they were not progressing.
-Some had been training for years and were chasing a HYROX podium.
+Every member transformation at Persistence Athletics starts somewhere different.
+Some people walked in with chronic lower back pain.
+Some came back from postpartum recovery, unsure what was even safe to do.
+Some left a $250-a-month chain gym in South Lake Union because they had been paying for a year and progressing on nothing.
+Some had been training hard for years and were chasing a HYROX finish line.

-What they share is that each one of them committed to showing up at a coached gym in Belltown, Seattle, listened to their coach, and stayed consistent for long enough that the body responded.
+What they share is small and stubborn.
+Each one kept showing up to a coached gym on 1st Ave in Belltown, let a coach tell them the truth about their movement, and stayed consistent long enough that the body finally answered back.

-This guide is the curated collection of those stories.
-Five Persistence members, five transformations, real names where we can use them, and real timelines.
-Each story links to a longer article if you want the full coaching detail.
-I'm Jacque Dewangan, CFL3 and Precision Nutrition Level 2, head coach at Persistence Athletics.
-I have coached most of the members on this page personally.
-Updated April 2026.
+This is the curated collection of those stories.
+Five members, five transformations, real first names where we can use them, real timelines.
+Each story links to a longer article if you want the whole coaching breakdown.
+I am Jacque Dewangan, CFL3 and Precision Nutrition Level 2, head coach here.
+I have coached most of the people on this page myself, on the floor, with my hand on the bar.
+Updated June 2026.

 Table of Contents